yoeluk/secondary/README.md

 This CoreDNS plugin extends an authoritative DNS plugin to support zone transfer and act as secondary.
 The design of this plugin has in mind resolving a few specific problems.

-* For example, when this secondary plugin gets the NOTIFY message it doesn't assume that the master is at the `sourceIp` of the message, instead it is configured with one or more known primaries and the NOTIFY message triggers the search for the changed zone among its known primaries servers.
-This allow this extension to work even when the server is behind a DNS forwarder, NLB or VPC Endpoint where the `sourceIp` might not be the client/primary ip address.
+* For example, when this secondary plugin gets the NOTIFY message it doesn't assume that the primary is at the `sourceIp` of the message, instead it is configured with one or more known primaries and the NOTIFY message triggers the search for the changed zone among its known primaries servers.
+This allow the plugin to work even when the server is behind a DNS forwarder, NLB or VPC Endpoint where the `sourceIp` might not be the client/primary ip address.
 * Since this plugin is meant to extend an authoritative plugin it doesn't itself persist the zone but instead